jalapic/engsoccerdata/README.md

 #### engsoccerdata

 This R package is mainly a repository for complete soccer datasets, along with some built-in functions for analyzing parts of the data.
-Currently I include three English ones (League data, FA Cup data, Playoff data - described below) and some European leagues (Spain, Germany, Italy, Holland).
+Currently I include three English ones (League data, FA Cup data, Playoff data - described below), several European leagues (Spain, Germany, Italy, Holland, France, Belgium, Portugal, Turkey, Scotland, Greece) and MLS.

 Free to use for non-commerical use.
 Compiled by James Curley.